 These trainings have included:

 - Cognitive behavioural therapy (CBT)

 - Working with couples and young people

-I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and also belong to the HACP (Hampshire Association for Counselling and Psychotherapy).
+I am an accredited member of the BACP (British Association for Counselling and Psychotherapy) and also belong to the HACP (Hampshire Association for Counselling and Psychotherapy).

 Areas of counselling I deal with

-Counselling sessions are usually weekly for a mutually agreed period.
+Counselling sessions are 50 min long and usually take place weekly, for a mutually agreed period.

 An exploratory conversation will help us decide if we would like to schedule a formal assessment session.